 - The full name of Isaac Newton was “Sir Isaac Newton”.

-- The birthplace of Isaac Newton was Woolsthorpe Manor in a small human settlement known as Woolsthorpe-by-Colsterworth in the Lincolnshire County, England.
+- The birthplace of Isaac Newton was Woolsthorpe Manor in a small human settlement known as Woolsthorpe-by-Colsterworth in Lincolnshire County, England.

 6. Where Is Isaac Newton From – Isaac Newton Hometown